 Things That Might Be Accomplished

 There are various things that need to be done.
 Below is an non-comprehensive list of interesting projects in no particular order.
-Some don't really matter at all; others are critically important.
+Some don't really matter at all; others are critically important; some will be postponed into just immediately before submitting to mainline.
 If you're interested in working on any of these, please write an email to the WireGuard development team.

 Lock-free Multi-producer Multi-consumer Queue / Ring Buffer